 There are guidelines and recommendations by the American Cancer Society for each of the tests, which you may discuss with your healthcare provider.

-The American Cancer Society has revised its cancer screening guidelines as of 06/09/2020.
+The American Cancer Society has revised its cancer screening guidelines as of 06/09/2020, and the U.S. Preventive Services Task Force revised their guidelines for Lung Cancer Screening as of 03/08/2021.
 Please see the American Cancer Society's website at www.cancer.org for the latest updates.

 Most tests are covered by medical insurance.
 If you do not have insurance then contact your local public health office for places you can go to for these services either at no cost or at a reduced cost.